Amr-Elshabrawy-Dev/Ecommerco/README.md

 # Ecommerco

-A modern e-commerce application built with JavaScript.
+A modern e-commerce application built with TypeScript.

 ## Description